 If you would like to read more about Melchsee-Frutt, check out our article 10 Things To Love About Melchsee-Frutt, Switzerland.

-The car-free village of Braunwald is located in canton Glarus, Switzerland.
+The car-free village of Braunwald is located in Canton Glarus, Switzerland.
 This is a perfect place to discover waterfalls, lakes, and alpine flowers.
 Braunwald is a small village with less than 400 permanent residents.
+With playgrounds, themed trails, and chances to see animals, Braunwald is a fantastic choice as one of the car-free villages in Switzerland for families.

 You can hike to Lake Oberblegi, go on a panoramic tour around Grotzenbüel, take part in the dwarf trail for kids, or take a bike ride in Braunwald.
 Skiing and winter hiking are available in the winter.